wenzhengjiang/xv6-labs-2020/README.md

 ### [Page tables](https://github.com/wenzhengjiang/xv6-labs-2020/tree/pgtbl)
 Implemented a per-process kernel page table which also includes user memory mapping.

-This lab was a lot of harder than the previous two.
-Page table looked easy, yet, it's powerful and not straightforward to use.
-I was glad I learned a lot more about it after this lab.
+This lab is a lot of harder than the previous two.
+Page table seems easy, but is powerful and not straightforward to use.
+I'm glad I learned a lot more about it after this lab.

 Notes:
 * MMU gets the physical addr of the page table and uses it to translate virtual address to physical address.